Slesa/launchy/trunk/Launchy_QT/readme.txt

 To be done for 2.1 Linux:
 .
 Need to write kde plugin
 .
 Need to write installer
 .
-Need to remove taskbar entry
-.
-Need to fix icons for files/dirs
-.
 Need to set default search engine in weby